HenrikBengtsson/jottr.org-blogdown/content/post/2022-12-05-avoid-detectCores.md

 parallel workers.

-_Shameless advertisement for the **[parallelly]** package_: If you instead use ``parallelly::availableCores()`, then you can control the maximum number of available cores by setting R option `parallelly.availableCores.system`, or environment variable `R_PARALLELLY_AVAILABLECORES_SYSTEM`, e.g. `R_PARALLELLY_AVAILABLECORES_SYSTEM=120`.
+_Shameless advertisement for the **[parallelly]** package_: If you instead use `parallelly::availableCores()`, then you can control the maximum number of cores available by setting R option `parallelly.availableCores.system`, or environment variable `R_PARALLELLY_AVAILABLECORES_SYSTEM`, e.g. `R_PARALLELLY_AVAILABLECORES_SYSTEM=120`.